GET Unit Price and Payout Value

 The unit purchase price is higher than the current payout value because the state guarantees that the money you put into GET will always keep pace with tuition in the future, even if it doubles or triples in that time.

 This "premium" over current tuition assures stability for the program.
-It will take about four or five years to realize a gain on your investment, but GET's increase in value is steady and guaranteed over the years.
+It will take at least six years to realize a gain on your investment, but GET's increase in value is steady and guaranteed over the years.

 Families that purchased GET Lump Sum units 10 years ago have seen nearly a 10% average annual return on their investment, without worrying about the ups and downs of the stock market.